Technical SEOJanuary 16, 202614 min read

 What Are Entity Graphs and Why Do They Matter for AI Citations?

 Entity graphs represent knowledge as interconnected entities (People, Organizations, Technologies, Concepts, Places, Products) and their relationships.
-For AI citations, entity graphs matter because:
+For AI citations, entity graphs matter because: Use our Entity Graph Builder tool to extract and map entities.

 • Context understanding: AI systems use entity graphs to understand content context, relationships, and semantic connections